FLEG: Feed-Forward Language Embedded Gaussian Splatting from Any Views via Compact Semantic Representation: Experiments

 \section{Experiments}

-\subsection{Implementation details}
+\subsection{Implementation Details}

-We initialize the transformer layers, camera head, and depth head with weights from pretrained VGGT~\cite{vggt} and randomly initialize the semantic Gaussian head.
+We initialize the transformer layers, camera head, and depth head with weights from pretrained VGGT~\cite{vggt} and randomly initialize the Gaussian head.
 The whole network contains approximately 1B parameters.
 During training, inputs are resized to a maximum resolution of 518 pixels on the longer side with aspect ratios sampled between 0.5 and 1.0 and augmented via random horizontal flipping.
-For each iteration, we set $N = 14$ and randomly select $2 \le N_c \le N$ as the input views.
-We apply the AdamW optimizer, using a cosine learning rate scheduler with a peak learning rate at $2e-4$.
-The learning rate for transformer layers is scaled by $0.1$.
-In the training objectives, $\mathcal{L}{distill}$ includes the MSE loss between the rendered depth and the pseudo-label depth, as well as the Huber loss between the camera pose encoding and its pseudo-label.
-The corresponding weights $\lambda_1$ contain two terms and are set to 0.1 and 10.0, respectively.
-The weight $\lambda_2$ for $\mathcal{L}{inst}$ is set to 0.05.
+For each iteration, we set $N = 12$ and randomly select $2 \le N_c \le N$ as the input views.
+We train our network on ScanNet~\cite{scannet} and ScanNet++~\cite{scannet++}, which is consistent with the training data of our main comparison methods, LSM~\cite{lsm} and Uni3R~\cite{uni3r}.
+Our network is trained on 8 NVIDIA H200 GPUs for approximately two days, which is also comparable to the training resources required by the main baselines.
+In the training objectives, $\mathcal{L}_{distill}$ includes the MSE loss between the rendered depth and the pseudo-label depth from VGGT and the Huber loss between the predicted camera parameters and their pseudo-labels from VGGT, with the weights set to 0.1 and 10.0, respectively.
+The hyperparameters in overall training loss are set as $\eta_1=0.5, \eta_2=0.2, \lambda_1=2.0, \lambda_2=1.0, \lambda_3=0.5, \lambda_4=0.05$.